 Why humility?
-As you learn more about the history of the Corps, you will find it rich with men and women who have gone on to make a difference in their communities, our nation, and the world.
-They do so without fanfare, without seeking fame.
-Rather, they and you embody the motto that is etched in stone at the Virginia Tech War Memorial: "Ut Prosim - That I May Serve."
+As you learn more about the history of the Corps, you will find it rich with men and women who have gone on to make a difference.
+They do so without fanfare.
+Rather, they and you embody the motto etched at the Virginia Tech War Memorial: "Ut Prosim - That I May Serve."
 I, my staff, and the upperclassmen are here to challenge you, inspire you, and to help you succeed.
-We have every confidence that you will.
 Now, get ready ... the future is yours to create!

-Regimental Commander Cadet Colonel Justin Clipson
+Regimental Commander Cadet Colonel Mame Ngom